Partial hyperbolicity and pseudo-Anosov dynamics: Seifert manifolds: Proof of Theorem C

 \section{Seifert manifolds: Proof of Theorem C}

 In this section we consider a partially hyperbolic diffeomorphism $f: M \to M$ where $M$ is a Seifert manifold and such that the induced action of $f$ in the base is pseudo-Anosov.
-We note here that in contrast with the hyperbolic case (Theorem \ref{teoB}) the arguments here do not rely on \cite{BFFP-3} and this result can be considered self contained.
+As in the statement of Theorem C, we will assume that $M$ is Seifert over a hyperbolic orientable orbifold $\Sigma$.
+We note that in contrast with the hyperbolic case (Theorem \ref{teoB}) the arguments here do not rely on \cite{BFFP-3} and this result can be considered self contained.